chloehudzik/workfront-learn.en/help/fusion/1-welcome-to-workfront-fusion/set-up-your-fusion-exercise-files-walkthrough.md

 ---
-title: Set up your Fusion exercise files walkthrough
+title: Set up your Workfront Fusion exercise files
 description: Learn how to download the exercise files and upload these files into a folder in Workfront, in [!DNL Adobe Workfront Fusion].
 activity: use
 team: Technical Marketing